1. Introduction

 Any member of staff who has a concern about a child’s welfare should follow the referral processes set out in the Child Protection Policy.

-2.22 Low Level Concerns
+2.23 Low Level Concerns

 We have procedures in place to manage any safeguarding concern or allegation (no matter how small) about staff members (including supply staff, volunteers, and contractors).
 If staff have such a concern this should be reported to the Head of School or to the Principal (not to the DSL).
-Where there is a concern/allegation about the headteacher or principal, this should be referred to the chair of governors.
+Where there is a concern/allegation about the headteacher or principal, this should be referred to the chair of the board.
 If such a concern meets the threshold of harm it will be dealt with via a disciplinary procedure and it is possible that 1) the police may need to be involved 2) the member of staff may be suspended whilst an investigation takes place

 If staff have a safeguarding concern or an allegation about another member of staff (including supply staff, volunteers or contractors) that does not meet the harm threshold, this is referred to as a low-level concern.

-• Staff are encouraged to share low-level concerns with their Head of School or with the Principal.
+- Staff are encouraged to share low-level concerns with their Head of School or with the Principal.
 If a staff member simply has a niggling feeling that won’t go away or a nagging doubt about an adult’s or their own behaviour, it is best to raise it and share the concern.

-• Teaching and classroom-based staff can choose whether to go to their HoS or the Principal.
+- Teaching and classroom-based staff can choose whether to go to their HoS or the Principal.

-• Support staff should talk to the Principal.
+- Support staff should talk to the Principal.

-• By sharing concerns at low level, support may be put in place for the member of staff to ensure that these concerns do not meet the ‘threshold of harm’.
+- By sharing concerns at low level, support may be put in place for the member of staff to ensure that these concerns do not meet the ‘threshold of harm’.

-• The concern will be taken seriously and recorded (low level concern form is here).
+- The concern will be taken seriously and recorded (low level concern form is here).
 The staff member reporting need not worry that they will be thought of as telling tales or causing trouble.
 The concern will be followed up by the HoS/Principal in a professional and tactful manner

 Staff are encouraged to self report to their Head of School or to the Principal if they find themselves to have been in a worrying or undesirable situation.
 This helps to support the staff member and pupil/s, and to review policy and procedures as needed, in order to protect both the staff member and our pupils.

-2.23 Staff welfare in relation to Safeguarding
+2.24 Staff welfare in relation to Safeguarding

 Should staff suffer mental health issues as a consequence of carrying out safeguarding and child protection duties as required by the 'Meldcode' (reporting code) and the School's Child Protection and Safeguarding policies, they can access such support via their line managers, the HR team and the Senior Leadership Team.
 In the event that staff face legal challenges as a consequence of carrying out their duties under the 'Meldcode' (reporting code) and the school's Child Protection and Safeguarding policies, the School will provide the necessary legal support - in order to access this the member of staff should speak to a member of the SLT.